Armenia–Ukraine relations

-Ukrainian–Armenian relations are bilateral diplomatic relations between Ukraine and Armenia, which were established on 25 December 1991.
+Armenia–Ukraine relations are the bilateral relations between Ukraine and Armenia, which were established on 25 December 1991.
 Until then, both were member republics of the Soviet Union.
 Today, the countries are both members of the World Trade Organization, Organization for Security and Co-operation in Europe, the United Nations, and the Eastern Partnership initiative of the EU.
 Currently, Ukraine has the 5th largest Armenian community in the world.
 The Embassy of Armenia in Kyiv opened in 1993.
 The Embassy of Ukraine in Yerevan opened in 1996.
 The current Ambassador of Armenia to Ukraine is Vladimir Karapetyan.
 The current Ambassador of Ukraine to Armenia is Ivan Khukhta.

 Economic cooperation

 The main principles of economic cooperation between Ukraine and Armenia were outlined in the Treaty of Friendship and Cooperation between Ukraine and Armenia, which entered into force on May 26, 1997.
 Today, Ukraine and Armenia cooperate within the framework of the "Joint Intergovernmental Ukrainian-Armenian Commission on Economic Cooperation".
 Ukrainian exports to Armenia are metallurgical, chemical, agricultural, food goods and equipment, grain crops, alcoholic beverages, buses, and tires.
 Armenian exports to Ukraine electrical products, brandy, juices, tomato paste, mineral waters, cigarettes, and agricultural goods.
 For 9 months in 2015, the trade turnover between the countries amounted to 94.2 million US dollars, while the trade in goods amounted to 76.7 million dollars.